strimzi/strimzi-kafka-oauth/README.md

 Whichever is found first is the one that is used.

-Similarly for authorization the `strimzi.*` properties follow a similar lookup mechanism except that they don't use JAAS config, but are specified as `server.properties` keys.
+Similarly, for authorization the `strimzi.*` properties follow a similar lookup mechanism except that they don't use JAAS config, but are specified as `server.properties` keys.
 For example, the order of looking for configuration for `strimzi.client.id` would be the following:
 - System property `strimzi.client.id`
 - ENV var `STRIMZI_CLIENT_ID`